Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 21. Keep the car plugged in

-…wherever possible.
+…whenever possible.
 And this is also the best way to keep your car battery charged at all times.

 Tesla recommends leaving your Tesla plugged in at all times when not in use.